Cillapong/BED_overlap/README.md

 ## Group Project ideas

 Take this further in some way or ways (remember: chief marking criteria for group project is the reproducibility):
-- Do the oposite of "overlap."
+- **Unique indels:** Do the oposite of "overlap."
 Find the uniqe indels between populations.
-- Characterse the unique or overlapping indels further (beyond counts, maybe size, or chromosomal locations).
+- **Characterse:** the unique or overlapping indels further (beyond counts, maybe size, or chromosomal locations).
-- Statistical: Are some chromosomes (X, 2, 3) enriched for proportionally more indels, unique indels and/or overlapping indels, than expected by chance?
+- **Statistical:** Are some chromosomes (X, 2, 3) enriched for proportionally more indels, unique indels and/or overlapping indels, than expected by chance?

 ---